 He looked for myths that could explain sexual dysfunction and, because he

-was foreshortening the complete template, thought of the sexual and the
+was foreshortening the Nature template, thought of the sexual and the

 erotic as interchangeable.